-Overall, 65 percent of Texans survive five years or more after being diagnosed with cancer compared to Texans without cancer.
-However, survival rates can significantly vary by cancer types and stage at diagnosis.
+Overall, 66 percent of Texans survive 5 years or more after being diagnosed with cancer compared to Texans without cancer.
+In the US, the equivalent 5-year survival is 67 percent.
+However, survival rates can significantly vary by cancer type and stage at diagnosis.